-- a) for matters involving expenditures up to \$250,000, the petition shall be signed by two (2) percent of the total number of electors as determined by the last completed registry of the town as verified by the Town Clerk; or - b) for matters involving expenditures of \$250,000 or more, the petition shall be signed by five (5) percent of the total number of electors as determined by the last completed registry of the town as verified by the Town Clerk; or - c) for matters not involving expenditures, the petitions shall be signed by two (2) percent of the total number of electors as determined by the last completed registry of the town, as verified by the Town Clerk.
+For matters involving expenditures up to \$250,000, the petition shall be signed by 2% of the total number of electors as determined by the last completed registry of the Town as verified by the Town Clerk; or

+For matters involving expenditures of \$250,000 or more, the petition shall be signed by 5% of the total number of electors as determined by the last completed registry of the Town as verified by the Town Clerk; or

+For matters not involving expenditures, the petitions shall be signed by 2% of the total number of electors as determined by the last completed registry of the Town, as verified by the Town Clerk.
 The Town Clerk shall, prior to any action by the Board of Selectmen or Board of Finance, verify the petition.
 The Town Clerk shall then provide the Board of Selectmen and the Board of Finance with copies of the verified petition.